Butter Pecan Layer Cake

 - 1. Place pecans and 1/4 cup butter in a baking pan.
 Bake at 350° for 10-15 minutes or until toasted, stirring frequently; set aside.

-- 2. In a large bowl, cream sugar and remaining butter until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+- 2. In a large bowl, cream sugar and remaining butter until light and fluffy, 5-7 minutes.
+Add eggs, 1 at a time, beating well after each addition.
 Stir in vanilla.
 Combine the flour, baking powder and salt; add to the creamed mixture alternately with milk, beating well after each addition.
 Stir in 1-1/3 cups of toasted pecans.

-- 3. Pour into three greased and floured 9-in. round baking pans.
+- 3. Pour into 3 greased and floured 9-in. round baking pans.
 Bake at 350° for 25-30 minutes or until a toothpick inserted in center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - 4. For frosting, cream butter and confectioners' sugar in a large bowl.
 Add milk and vanilla; beat until smooth.
 Stir in remaining toasted pecans.
 Spread frosting between layers and over top and sides of cake.